Python String capitalize() Method: Capitalize the First Letter of a Word | Syntax, Examples & Use Cases

-The Python capitalize() Method is a built-in string function that converts the first character of a string to uppercase while changing all remaining characters to lowercase.
+What it is: It is a built-in Python string method that handles this situation by converting the first character of a string to uppercase and changing the remaining characters to lowercase.

-For example, it can convert names like "john" into "John" or normalize mixed-case input such as "pYtHon" into "Python".
+For example, it can convert "john" into "John" or normalize mixed-case text like "pYtHon" into "Python".

 string.capitalize()